What's a Lifetime Mortgage?

 - Receiving the money, either as a lump sum or smaller payments or as a combination of both.

-Lifetime Mortgage Providers
+Top Lifetime Mortgage Providers in the UK

-The best lifetime mortgage providers in the UK are varied, with a range of companies offering different types of plans to suit your needs.
+The top lifetime mortgage providers in the UK include Aviva, Legal & General, and More2Life, each offering different types of plans to suit your needs.

 Legal & General